-Certain stockholders have rights under stockholders' agreements with us and an affiliate of Texas Pacific Group to cause us to register their shares of common stock under the Securities Act representing an aggregate of up to shares of our common stock.
 Registration of the sale of these shares of our common stock would permit their sale into the market immediately.
-If these stockholders sell a large number of shares, the market price of our common stock could decline.
+If these stockholders exercise their rights and sell a large number of shares, the market price of our common stock could decline.
 These holders of registration rights are subject to lock-up agreements for a period of 180 days following the date of this prospectus.
-We refer you to "Management-Executive Compensation-Employment Agreements and other Compensation Arrangements" and "Description of Capital Stock-Stockholders' Agreements" for a more detailed discussion of the registration rights.
+We refer you to "Certain Relationships and Related Transactions-Registration Rights," "Management- Executive Compensation-Employment Agreements and other Compensation Arrangements" and "Description of Capital Stock-Stockholders' Agreements" for a more detailed discussion of the registration rights.